moznion/go-iprtb/README.md

 This library provides "label" support on `AddRouteWithLabel()`, `UpdateRouteByLabel()`, and `RemoveRouteByLabel()`.

-`AddRouteWithLabel()` function registers a route with label and that label can be used to update and remove the label by `UpdateRouteByLabel()` and `RemoveRouteByLabel()` instead of passing the actual destination information.
+`AddRouteWithLabel()` function registers a route with a label and that label can be used to update and remove the route by `UpdateRouteByLabel()` and `RemoveRouteByLabel()` instead of passing the actual destination information.

 If there is no associated label, those updating functions with the label do nothing.